erenkulaksiz/Notal/README.md

 - Introducing NotalUI, each components made custom for just for Notal, which even has Modal and Toast components built-in
 - Comes with Google Material Icons
 - Google Analytics for analytics, page views and page view times: LCP, TTFB and FCP
+- Storybook ready to go for each component, view Storybook section

 ## Known issues